cbrennanpoole/preamble-project/README.md

 ### Preamble-Project
 ---

-> *We the people believe that opportunity, inclusion, and hope for the future, establish a more perfect union; not legislation, medication or further incarceration.*
+> *We the people believe that opportunity, inclusion, and hope for the future, establish a more perfect union; not legislation, medication or American incarceration.*

 ### MISSION
 ---

 > Chasing the Wind is on a mission to leverage the cannabis cause and everything it stands for with the sustainable business model millennials' are mastering, the push for renewable resources and reusable energies while fully-utilizing funding opportunities the US government has earmarked for the opioid / substance use crisis, rural prosperity initiatives, sustainable models, and bridging of skills gaps; by identifying or creating open source solutions as an open startup with intentions of full utilization of LMS, common good works, and creative commons copyright works / resources; all to help bridge the digital skills gap as to deliver transparent cloud architecture, and state-of-the-art emerging technologies into North American prisons, jails, juveniles and shelters, and using alternative answers (like hemp health) as a common ground topic for people who are in most need of the ability to capture the American Dream (the socioeconomically disadvantaged minority); in effect addressing the most egregious problems which are far too prevalent in North America Today.
 Those problems—tackling recidivism rates with a real reentry resource, curbing the black marijuana market with opportunity for gainful employment starting first day out, bridging the skills gap by using the skills causing the gap, and sign, sealing, and delivering a measurable, feasible epidemic solution and model directly to our nation's leaders, inside their ineffective institutions, supplemented with their grant funding, and finally as a for-profit Levitical seven year model.

+- Bit long, let's condense it.
+    - Chasing the Wind, llc is a Georgia Grown, lean, bootstrapped, sustainable startup using investigative journalism to drive the e-commerce monetization angle that will hold our self and canna-business accountable.
+        - Long goals: curb the black market, bridge digital skills and socioeconomic gaps by delivering state-of-the-art emerging technologies into our North American Institutions while leveraging the herbaceous plant cannabis sativa as the common ground point-of-topic; to keep our target audience engaged, and objectively informed.
+            - End goal: collectively co-pen Opioid Epidemic Resolution Article 05TEN!9.

 ### MODEL